 Gay Pride Cancun

-Cancun does hold a gay pride each year in June but it is relatively small.
-It is mainly focused just on the parade itself without having any huge pride parties etc.
+Cancun used to hold gay pride events each year in June but they were relatively small and mainly focused just on the parade itself without having any huge pride parties etc.

 Arena Festival (Playa Del Carmen/Tulum)